 - Reduce overall portfolio volatility (Stocks) without compromising on long term stability of investments (Real Estate)

-- Create multiple income streams from Rental (Real Estate) and Dividend (Stocks) sources
+- Make multiple income streams from Rental (Real Estate) and Dividend (Stocks) sources

 - Balane the portfolio liquidity (Stocks) with access to leverage (Real Estate)